open-education-api/open-education-api.github.io/home.md

 ## Benefits for web-development team

-* Fast development times due to standardization.
+* Fast development times due to standardisation.
 * No major cost/investment required.
 * Easier to exchange data with other educational institutes.
 * No need to develop individual, bespoke APIs.